MOSEK/mosek.rust/doc/source/api.rst

     pub fn get_bara_sparsity ( &self,idxij : & mut [i64] ) -> i64

 ``idxij``
-    Position of each nonzero element in the vector representation of barA.

 *Returns:* ``numnz``
     ``numnz : i64``
-        Number of nonzero elements in barA.

-Obtains the sparsity pattern of the barA matrix.

 .. index:: get_barc_block_triplet